Finding editor contact info.

 This Google Doc contains “media outlets that publish science stories, mainly U.S., Australia, Canada, English-language; some Latin America,” compiled by Robin Lloyd.

-Where to Pitch - enter your vertical, the search engine finds you publications to pitch and gives you their pitching guidelines.
+Where to Pitch - enter your vertical, the search engine finds you publications to pitch and gives you their pitching guidelines (note: you may need a VPN)

-The Society of Freelance Journalists has a great international Slack community of 1,200+ journalists, editors, and content creators.
-They share opportunities and provide each other with support.
+The Society of Freelance Journalists has an international Slack community of 3,000+ journalists, editors, and content creators and provides “advice, moral support, learning and job opportunities.”

 The Reporter’s Notebook has compiled a list of paying publications that focus on beer (although some of these publications cover a range of other topics).

-Journo Resources put together this list of commissioned rates.
-They also send out a weekly newsletter gathering freelance opportunities and gigs scouted from around the internet.
+Journo Resources put together this list of commissioned rates and sends out a weekly newsletter gathering freelance opportunities and gigs scouted from around the internet.

 PitchWhiz, HackPack, The Dots (the latter is mainly suited for UK-based freelancers) all send out weekly newsletters with pitch calls and opportunities.